nextthingco/docs/Gadget-docs/source/includes/_build.md

 # Build With Gadget

 Once you get the "hello world" example up and running you are ready to dive deeper.
-There are two ways we recommend when building with Gadget.
+There are two ways we recommend building with Gadget.

 1. **Pull Images**

-	Images are pulled from a remote location and deployed to hardware.
+	In this scenario, images are pulled from a remote location and deployed to hardware.
 See the Pull Images LINK section to learn about this process.

 2. **Build Images**

 	Build images locally on your development computer.
-This takes some Docker knowledge but give you the most flexibility.
+This takes some Docker knowledge but gives you the most flexibility.
 See the Build Images Locally section LINK to learn more.

 To get familiar with each process follow the two Blink tutorials.
 Both use Python and the CHIP_IO python library with a simple script that blinks an LED on pin 36, CSID0.

 ## Requirements

-Before moving on make sure you have gone through the Quickstart LINK section to meet the requirements.
+Before moving forward, make sure you have gone through the Quickstart LINK section to meet the below requirements.

 ### Hardware

-* Host computer (Mac, Windows or Linux)
+* Host computer (Mac, Windows 10 or Linux)
 * Gadget compatible hardware
 	* All examples pictured here are with the Dev Kit
 * USB cable